joshuakfarrar/joshuakfarrar/README.md

 - 👋 Hi, I’m @joshuakfarrar
 - 👀 I’m interested in software and government
 - 🌱 I’m learning Scala and Haskell, mathematics and statistical inference, español y 日本語。
+- 📈 Data engineering is the key to unlocking the potential of machine learning
+- ⚙️ I do DevSecOps-type work, including Kubernetes and containerization, and ETL
-- 🫂 Administer a Mastodon instance and a large local Facebook group
+- 🫂 I administer a Mastodon instance and a large local Facebook group
-- 📫 Reach me at joshuakfarrar@proton.me
+- 📫 You can reach me at joshuakfarrar@proton.me
 - Code samples on Gist: https://gist.github.com/joshuakfarrar/0048f6c93808ca7cdf6bba6f52516bed

 <!---